 - Vegetable oil 2cm deep in the frying pan

-- Put the ground flaxseed in a small bowl with the water and set aside for a minimum of 10 minutes.1 tbsp ground flaxseed, 3 tbsp cold water
+- Put the ground flaxseed in a small bowl with the water and set aside for a minimum of 10 minutes.1 tablespoon ground flaxseed, 3 tablespoon cold water

 - Chop the kaffir lime leaves into small pieces and remove the stems.4 Kaffir lime leaves

-- Place half of the sweetcorn along with all the other ingredients (including the flaxseed mix, but not the oil) in your food processor and blend until well combined and smooth (ish).3 cups sweetcorn, 1 cup plain flour, 1 tbsp baking powder, ¾ cup oat milk, 4 tbsp Thai red curry paste, ½ tsp salt
+- Place half of the sweetcorn along with all the other ingredients (including the flaxseed mix, but not the oil) in your food processor and blend until well combined and smooth (ish).3 cups sweetcorn, 1 cup plain flour, 1 tablespoon baking powder, ¾ cup oat milk, 4 tablespoon Thai red curry paste, ½ teaspoon salt

 - Combine the remaining sweetcorn and the mixture in a large mixing bowl.3 cups sweetcorn